Skip to main content

 • setting Up Your Remote Desk

-Getting started with Spectrum.Life is easy!
+Getting started with PAM Wellness is easy!

 Register online to find out more information about the service and to get access to hours of additional wellbeing content.

-Organisation Code: LUTON
+Organisation Code: Luton1

 • a medical opinion on your current state of health